PufferFinance/PufferPool/docs/PufferProtocol.md

     payable
 ```

-This function initiates the process of provisioning a new validator node for a NoOp.
+This function initiates the process of provisioning a new validator for a NoOp.
 The NoOp must pay the bond of 2 ETH (1 ETH if using SGX or other TEE) upon calling this function

 *Effects*:
 * ETH bond is taken from the NoOp and deposited into the pool, also minting a corresponding amount of pufETH, which is stored on the `PufferProtocol.sol` smart contract